ljgarcia/bhx-temp-template/paper.md

 ## Where to find templates to submit to BioHackrXiv

-We use a Markdown template (actually, this Markdown file corresponds to our template) plus a PDF generator tool [@joss_whedon_nodate].
-Please have a look to the instructions page for BioHackrXiv [@prins_submitting_2020].
+We use a Markdown template (actually, this Markdown file corresponds to our template) plus a PDF generator tool together with the corresponding instructions [@prins_biohackrxiv_2020].
+Please have a look, what you should submit to BioHackrXiv is the generated PDF, not the source Markdown.

 ## Tables, figures and so on